 Except for students registered under an agreement, the category of special student is intended for those who wish to take certain graduate courses without intending to complete a graduate degree and without being subject to the requirements of a particular graduate program.
 Special students may enrol in graduate courses provided they obtain the approval of the academic unit concerned.

-To register as a special student, you must send a request by e-mail in which you explain the reasons to register to one or two courses, to the Supervisor of Graduate Studies.
+To register as a special student, you must send a request by e-mail in which you explain the reasons to register to one or two courses, to the coordinator of your program.
 It is important to attach a resume to the email.

 A student with the status of “special student” must comply with regulations pertaining to the courses for which they register, such as prerequisites, attendance requirements, assignments, examinations, passing grades and deadlines.